-The Authority expects any discounted drinks and sales promotions to be properly managed and take into account the 'Good Practice Guide on Point of Sale Promotions' issued by the British Beer and Pub Association.
+The Authority expects any discounted drinks and sales promotions to be properly managed and take into account the guidance issued by the British Beer and Pub Association.

-The Authority supports measures to promote sensible drinking including a commitment not to participate in drink promotions / happy hours etc, which encourage binge drinking.
-Premises licences are likely to be subject to review where they have led to any of the licensing objectives being undermined.
-Licence holders should not only consider the price of the alcohol sold on the premises but also in the manner in which it is promoted.
+The Authority supports measures to promote sensible drinking including a commitment not to participate in drink promotions / happy hours etc., which encourage binge drinking.
+Premises licences are likely to be subject to review where they have led to any of the licensing objectives